de4dot/de4dot/README.md

 N00b users
 ----------

-If you're command line challenged, drag and drop the file(s) onto de4dot.exe and wait a few seconds.
+Drag and drop the file(s) onto de4dot.exe and wait a few seconds.

 Deobfuscate more than one file at a time
 ----------------------------------------